-- Note 1.
+Note 1.
 This pattern will be flown in large tropical storms, as well as hurricanes.
-Doppler radars should be operated in single-PRF mode, at a PRF of 2400-3200.
-The default will be 2400 PRF for hurricanes, and 2800 for major hurricanes.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
-This is crucial for the testing and implementation of realtime quality control. - Unless specifically requested by the LPS, both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
-French antenna Note 2. automatically operates with fore/aft angle of 20 degrees, but it should be confirmed, nevertheless that the scanning is F/AST continuous, rather than sector or continuous scanning.
-Not choosing F/AŠT scanning will prevent switching between fore and aft antennas in the French antenna system. - IP can be at any desired heading relative to storm center Note 3. - Note 4.
-To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing - Note 5.
-Maximum radius may be decreased or increased within operational constraints - Note 6. - Dropwindsondes shown are not a required part of this flight plan and are optional.
-Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational Note 7. model analysis times. - Maximum radius may be changed to meet operational needs while conforming to Note 8. flight-length constraints.
+This is crucial for the testing and implementation of real-time quality control.

+Note 2.
+Assure that transmitter is switching between fore and aft antennas, by examining the real time display.

+Note 4.
+To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize

+Note 5.
+Maximum radius may be decreased or increased within operational constraints

+Note 6.
+Dropwindsondes are not a required part of this flight plan and are optional.
+Note 7.
+Flight pattern should be centered around either 03, 09, 15, or 21 UTC so Doppler observations are available for both surrounding observation periods.

+Note 8.
+Maximum radius may be changed to meet operational needs while conforming to flight-length constraints.

+Three-Dimensional Doppler Winds